sfu-gruvi-3dv/RAGO/README.md

 # RAGO
-This is the official repo for the  paper "RAGO: Recurrent Graph Optimizer For Multiple Rotation Averaging"
+This is the official repo for the  paper "RAGO: Recurrent Graph Optimizer For Multiple Rotation Averaging", [Paper](./paper/04166.pdf)